sketchplugins/plugin-directory/README.md

 - [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes), by Andrew Fiorillo: Sketch plugin that lets you save and load colors in the color picker
 - [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Sketch Commands](https://github.com/bomberstudios/sketch-commands), by Ale Muñoz: A collection of script commands for Bohemian Coding's Sketch.app
-- [Textbox fit Content](https://github.com/juliussohn/sketch-textbox-fit-content), by Julius Sohn: This plugin sets the height of a selected text layer or all text layers in a selected group to it's content's height.
 - [Sketch Search Everywhere](https://github.com/mrpeak/sketch-search-everywhere), by 捻捻转儿: Search layer and select it, by matching textValue, name or ObjectID.
 - [BaseAlign](https://github.com/abynim/basealign), by Aby Nimbalkar: A Sketch Plugin to align Text Layers by their baselines
 - [nudgefromrtl](https://github.com/KevinGutowski/NudgeRTL), by Kevin Gutowski: Quickly resize a layer horizontally from right to left with keyboard shortcuts